Divorce in Tennessee

 The legal documents needed to file for divorce in Tennessee

-In Tennessee, the first step in the divorce process is filing the correct paperwork with the courts.
+The first step for the divorce process in Tennessee is filing the correct paperwork with the courts.
 This involves the party that is filing for divorce, also known as the Plaintiff, submitting a Complaint or Petition for Divorce with the proper Court.

 When filing this initial paperwork, the state also requires the Plaintiff to submit a Certificate of Divorce.
 Once these divorce papers are filed, the Clerk of Court will serve the spouse, or Defendant, with the official Complaint as well as a Summons.
 As soon as these documents have been served on the other party, the divorce is officially underway.

-How long does it take to file for divorce in Tennessee?
+How long does a divorce take in Tennessee?

 The timeframe for getting a divorce in Tennessee varies, depending on a wide range of factors including whether or not the couple has children that are minors, if the divorce is contested or uncontested, and if the divorcing couple is able to settle outside of the courtroom or chooses to go to trial.